 Ambrosial comfort food – Tarragon cream chicken with pink peppercorns and mushrooms.
 It’s the kind of food I imagine myself eating in a French country kitchen with crusty baguettes bought from the local boulangerie, roughly torn and passed around, along with a casual bottle of wine to wash it all down.
-Sadly, we’re not in Provence, but wherever you find yourself, this chicken casserole is sure to evoke feelings contentment and is at the core, soul food.
+Sadly, we’re not in Provence, but wherever you find yourself, this chicken casserole is sure to evoke feelings contentment.
+At its core, it’s soul food.

 For me, cooking is like breathing.
 I do it everyday, without a consciousness as to whether I should or the excessiveness of it it all.
 I love food in its entirety, although there are times when even toast, is an effort.
 But then there are days like this…..
 A tarragon cream chicken day.
 You know it’s good when the only sound amidst the silence is gratuitous murmurings.

 Over the years I’ve made several different versions of tarragon chicken, mostly with chicken fillets.
 While the sauce tastes the same, bone-in, skin on chicken is infinitely more succulent.
 Keeping the skin on during cooking prevents the meat from drying out.
 Discard before serving or slide the casserole under the grill to crisp up the skin, if you like.